gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Clickable links to project reports

+When generating project reports with the [Project Reports Plugin](userguide/project_reports_plugin.html), Gradle now displays a clickable URL.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.